Sign In Register

 Is Burlington a Good Place to Live?

-Based on current data, Burlington receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Based on current data, Burlington receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include below-average incomes.
-Burlington offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Burlington has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs